Introduction: The Obsession with Symmetry and Form

 Conclusion: Embracing the Chaos

 Ultimately, resilience is not about moving like a machine; it is about mastering movement variations.
 The weight room is not an assembly line meant to churn out identical robotic clones.
-By embracing variability, honoring Nikolai Bernstein's concept of "repetition without repetition," and designing realistic, unpredictable training environments, we do much more than just protect an athlete's joints—we give them the bodily armor they need to thrive in the beautiful chaos of sport (Davids et al., 2003; Hamill et al., 1999; Stergiou & Decker, 2011).
+By embracing variability, honoring Bernstein's concept of "repetition without repetition," and designing realistic, unpredictable training environments, we do much more than chase ideal form—we give athletes more ways to solve the beautiful chaos of sport (Bernstein, 1967; Davids et al., 2003; Hamill et al., 1999; Stergiou & Decker, 2011).